HSHSpaceX/Water-rocket-simulator/README.md

-# Water-rocket-simulator

 # Simulator Application

 ## Prerequisites

-Before running the `simulator.py` application, make sure you have the following prerequisites installed:
+Before running the `simulator.py`, make sure you have the following prerequisites installed:

 1. **Python**: The application requires Python.
-You can download the latest version of Python from [python.org](https://www.python.org/downloads/).
+You can download the latest version of Python from [python.org](https://www.python.org/downloads/), Windows store or using terminal.

 2. **Matplotlib**: This library is used for plotting and visualizing data.
 You can install it using the following command: